 Posted on 26th October, 2017 by Charon Eve

-This LEO blog looks at Hermann Ebbinghaus’ Forgetting Curve, what it means for elearning and how training professionals can get learners to retain more knowledge.
+This LEO Learning blog post looks at the Forgetting Curve, what it means for eLearning and how training professionals can get learners to retain more knowledge.

-Sad to say, it’s estimated that you forget 90% of what you learned within the first month – or even first week!
+Sad to say, it’s estimated that you forget 90 percent of what you learned within the first month—or even first week!
 Some people may remember better than others, retaining up to half the information for three weeks, but the general trend for how we retain information is the same: for most of us, not very well.

 - The strength of your memory